elifmutlu/elifmutlu/README.md

 ### Hello there! 👋 This is Elif Mutlu.

 - 🔭 She is currently working as an Ambassador at Woman Techkmakers.
-- 🌱 She is currently learning JavaScript and React Native.
+- 🌱 She is currently learning JavaScript and React.JS.
 - 📫 You can reach her at **elifmutlu174@gmail.com**